melevittfl/FindDuplicateTracks/README.md

 `Track.m4a` and `Track 1.m4a`.

 This utility will find all tracks that are almost the same except for the " 1.m4a" part and delete the lower bitrate one.
+It can (and will by default) search out the same music in multiple formats eg. flac and mp3.

 Sometimes, iTunes seems to just duplicate the files and you and up with duplicate size and bitrate files, just with slightly different names.
 In that case, the one with the shortest name is deleted.